Weatherhead Philosophy of Recruitment

 Before you can officially submit your application, you must fill out the online application form.
 This form captures the following information: contact information, demographic information, educational history and employment history.
 Along with this form, applicants are also required to submit (upload)

 - Two essays (500 words each)

 All applicants are required to answer two essay questions before the application can be submitted.
 Each essay has a limit of 500 words.

 Essay 1 (required response): Describe your motivation for pursuing a master’s degree.
 How does it fit with your long and short-term goals?
 How have your academic, career or life experiences prepared you for this program?
 What strengths will you bring, and what knowledge and insights are you hoping to develop during this learning experience?
 Are there any concerns about your application that you would like to address?

-Essay 2 (choose from the following four topics and indicate in your response which topic you are addressing):
+Essay 2 (choose from the following three topics and indicate in your response which topic you are addressing):